// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 Best fasting protocol to start with?

 16:8 (8-hour eating window) is the most common starting protocol — sustainable for most users and well-studied for metabolic health.
 18:6 and 20:4 are more aggressive.
-ADF (alternate-day fasting) and OMAD (one-meal-a-day) require more medical supervision.
+ADF (alternate-day fasting) and OMAD (one-meal-a-day) require more medical supervision and are where calorie accuracy matters most.

 References